-Students identify the following as strengths of the Dordt College social work program:
+Students identify the following as strengths of the Dordt University social work program:

 - Opportunities to practice what is learned in class through a semester-long internship with an agency, volunteer opportunities in the community, and hands-on assignments and projects in class.
 The social work program offers one of the most substantial internships requiring that students spend 440 hours working in an agency.